Full-motion video: Home systems

 Also, the "multimedia" phenomenon that was exploding in popularity at the time increased the popularity of FMV because consumers were excited by this new emerging interactive technology.
 The personal computer was rapidly evolving during the early-to-mid 1990s from a simple text-based productivity device into a home entertainment machine.
 Gaming itself was also emerging from its niche market into the mainstream with the release of easier-to-use and more powerful operating systems, such as Microsoft's Windows 95, that leveraged continually evolving processing capabilities.
 Some games like the Tex Murphy series combined FMV cutscenes with a virtual world to explore.

 Video game consoles too saw incredible gains in presentation quality and contributed to the mass market's growth in awareness of gaming.
 It was during the 1990s that the video/computer game industry first beat Hollywood in earnings.
 Sony made its debut in the console market with the release of the 32-bit PlayStation.
 The PlayStation was probably the first console to popularize FMVs (as opposed to earlier usage of FMV which was seen as a passing fad).
 A part of the machine's hardware was a dedicated M-JPEG processing unit which enabled far superior quality relative to other platforms of the time.
 The FMVs in Final Fantasy VIII, for example, were marketed as movie-quality at the time.

 FMVs in games today typically consist of high-quality pre-rendered video sequences (CGI).
 These sequences are created in similar ways as computer generated effects in movies.
 Use of FMV as a selling point or focus has diminished in modern times.
 This is primarily due to graphical advancements in modern video game systems making it possible for in-game cinematics to have just as impressive visual quality.
-Digitized video footage of real actors in games generally ended for mainstream games in the early 2000s with a few exceptions such as Ace Combat Zero: The Belkan War released in 2006, Command & Conquer 3: Tiberium Wars released in 2007, Tesla Effect: A Tex Murphy Adventure released in 2014, Her Story released in 2015, the 2015 reboot of Need for Speed, and Obduction released in 2016.
+Digitized video footage of real actors in games generally ended for mainstream games in the early 2000s with a few exceptions such as Ace Combat Zero: The Belkan War released in 2006, Command & Conquer 3: Tiberium Wars released in 2007, Tesla Effect: A Tex Murphy Adventure released in 2014, Her Story and Guitar Hero Live released in 2015, the 2015 reboot of Need for Speed, and Obduction released in 2016.